InfantEudora/win32_transparent/readme.md

 - [x] Compute shader to generate the texture
 - [x] Have some kind of global list of materials somewhere
 - [x] Assign different textures to materials
-- [ ] Assign different materials to objects by storing their material index in a sperate VAO.
 - [x] A seperate physics thread that updates object positions and manages input
 - [x] A scene to put things in.
-- [ ] Scale window and framebuffers
 - [x] Simple lighting, but keep in mind it needs to be PBR at some point.
-- [ ] Attempt to put ImGui in and keep the crazy overlay going.
-- [ ] Object selection based on ID with a buffer...?
-SSBO read/write from FS doesn't work optimally.
-- [ ] Since we want deferred rendering for SSAO, it will solve the ID selection problem.
 - [x] Make the hovered / selected object use a certain material.
 - [x] Blue and Red are reversed somewhere.. somehow.
 - [x] All files / assets that are loaded from file should be compilable into the application by some kind of asset manager.
-- [ ] Stop testing things on Intel IGPs
-- [ ] Some visual properties, like material etc. Are they updated on phsysics?
-- [ ] Different test scene's with different behaviours require an application, that ties all the logic together.

 ### Some notes